MitaliBhurani/E-mail-classification-using-Enron-corpus/README.md

 2. Normal e-mails

 About the dataset:
 The Enron e-mail dataset contains over 600,000 e-mails from 158 users.
+Find the dataset here https://www.cs.cmu.edu/~enron/

 Why this dataset:
 Enron Corporation was a famous American energy, commodities, services company.
 Enron scandal, a well-planned accounting fraud, led to the company’s bankruptcy.
 FERC publicly released e-mails from Enron to investigate its involvement in the scandal.